apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Richard Simmons shares he has been diagnosed with skin cancer**
+**Neuralink's First Human Subject Demonstrates His Brain-Computer Interface**

-You can read more about it [here](https://www.cnn.com/2024/03/20/entertainment/richard-simmons-skin-cancer-wellness/index.html).
+You can read more about it [here](https://www.wired.com/story/neuralink-implant-first-human-patient-demonstration/).

 ## Requirements
 - Python 3.8